 The US military, the intelligence community, and scholars of international security have been warning of the dangers posed by climate change for several decades.
-The military and intelligence community tend to cluster the national security implications of global warming induced climate change into two overlapping areas: how climate change will affect US installations and military operations, including how responding to climate disasters will stress military operations and potentially detract from other military missions; and how climate change poses political and national security threats, up to and including war.62
+The US military and intelligence community tend to cluster the national security implications of global warming induced climate change into two overlapping areas.
+The first is how climate change will affect US installations and military operations, including how responding to climate disasters will stress military operations and potentially detract from other military missions.
+Second, how climate change poses political and national security threats, up to and including war.85

-The military has emphasized how climate change challenges military systems, operations, and infrastructure.
+The military has long emphasized how climate change challenges military systems, operations, and infrastructure.
 For instance, in May 1990, Terry P. Kelly produced a paper for the Naval War College, "Global Climate Change Implications for the United States Navy" emphasizing threats to Navy "naval operations, facilities, and systems" in coming decades.
 The analysis focuses its recommendations on monitoring and adapting to climate change.
-63 More recently, the DOD offered a "Climate Change Adaptation Roadmap" in 2014 that stressed the necessity of preparing for and adapting to climate change.
-64 In early 2018, the DOD reported that about half of their installations had already experienced climate change related effects.
-65 A year later, the DOD reported that the US military is already experiencing the effects of global warming at dozens of installations.
-66 These include recurrent flooding
+More recently, the DOD offered a "Climate Change Adaptation Roadmap" in 2014 that stressed the necessity of preparing for and adapting to climate change.
+In early 2018, the DOD reported that about half of their installations had already experienced climate change related effects.
+A year later, the DOD reported that the US military is already experiencing the effects of global warming at dozens of installations.
+These include recurrent flooding (53 installations), drought (43 installations), wildfires (36 installations), and